Peeyush Girdhar

 - Platform: Kubernetes

 LitmusChaos is an open-source chaos engineering platform.
 It is a Cloud Native Computing Foundation (CNCF) hosted project like Chaos Mesh.
 It provides several experiments for testing containers, Pods, and nodes.
-It also provides a centralized public repository of experiments called ChaosHub that anyone can contribute experiments to.
+It also provides a centralized public repository of experiments called ChaosHub to which anyone can contribute.

 When to use it:

 Litmus is a wide-ranging tool that offers several useful attacks and monitoring features.
 However, it requires a multi-step process that includes setting permissions and annotating deployments to run an experiment.
-While there are workflows to support the process, especially when used through the Litmus Portal, it is complex in nature.
-There are also a few features that don’t appear in the documentation and are only available through the project’s GitHub repository.
+While there are workflows to support the process, especially when used through the Litmus Portal, it is complex.
+A few features also don’t appear in the documentation and are only available through the project’s GitHub repository.

 Pros: